Anatomy of the Carpal Tunnel

 The carpal tunnel is actually a hollow tunnel or space within the human wrist that allows a complex series of muscles, tendons (flexor tendons) and nerves (most specifically, the median nerve, or large nerve that runs through the middle) to connect the intricate bones of the fingers to the hands and wrist.

-With carpal tunnel syndrome, one particular ligament – the transverse carpal ligament – puts pressure on the median nerve.
+With carpal tunnel syndrome, one particular ligament – the transverse carpal ligament –pressure on the median nerve.
 The median nerve runs through the carpal tunnel to nine flexor tendons that enable your hand and fingers to move.

 The flexor tendons have a special lubricated membrane that allows for smooth, frictionless movement as they glide back and forth through the tunnel.